Execeptions are used to handle greaceful errors and unexpected condtions at rntime.

 always execute

-How to create a custom exceptions in Julia
+How to create a custom exception in Julia

 Custom exceptions can be created using struct and exception name